Besloten Vennootschap met beperkte aansprakelijkheid (Private company limited)

 Basis – Corporate income tax is levied on worldwide income.

 Tax rate – The corporation tax rate is 22%.
-However, there are several favourable tax regimes:
+However, there are several favorable tax regimes:

-- Tax-Exempt BV: A BV which activities are limited to investments in debt instruments, securities and deposits, licensing of intellectual and industrial properties and similar assets may qualify for a full tax-exemption.
+- Investment Institutions: A BV which activities are limited to investments in debt instruments, securities, and deposits, licensing of intellectual and industrial properties and similar assets may qualify for a full tax-exemption.

 - E-Zone Companies: E-Zone companies are subject to a profit tax rate of 2% and exemption on import duties.
 To qualify as an E-Zone company all goods and services must be sold and rendered to clients outside Curaçao.